liberland/laws/Prelminary/Reserves Law.md

 # The Reserves Law
 ## Preface
-This Act sets the rules under which Public Administration may handle state Reserves held in currencies other than Merit and in valuable commodities.
+This Law sets the rules under which Public Administration may handle state Reserves held in currencies other than Merit and in valuable commodities.

 ## Section 1: General Principles